This Post has 20 Quick And Easy Elf On The Shelf ideas great for last minute or a lazy night.

 Each night, the Scout Elf lands in a different spot in the home, inspiring creative “elf ideas.”
 The tradition is flexible, allowing families to make it as over-the-top or laid-back as they prefer.

 Parents often seek inspiration from social media for creative elf placement ideas.
-In fact, the tradition aims to encourage good behavior in children and create lasting memories for the family.
+The tradition aims to encourage good behavior in children and create lasting memories for the family.

 Easy and Quick Elf on the Shelf Ideas